 As there is not normally inheritance tax between spouses, there is a common misconception that a spouse will just inherit their partners estate without the need for any administration, in reality this is rarely the case.
-Unfortunately it is even more common for the surviving spouse to bury their head in the sand about the whole situation and put off doing any administration at all, this is normally due to grief and feeling overwhelmed.
-Although this reaction is understandable it does cause complications for the executor of the second spouse’s estate when they pass away.
+Unfortunately it is even more common for the surviving spouse to bury their head in the sand about the whole situation and put off doing any administration at all, this is normally due to grief and feeling overwhelmed or not knowing administration is required.
+Although this reaction is understandable it does cause complications at the point of second death for the executor of the second spouse’s estate.

 What complications can this cause?

 If a Person (Person A) passes away leaving a will stating that their estate should be inherited by Person B (this could be a spouse, child, friend etc), it is the executor of Person A’s estate that is responsible for ensuring the correct actions have been taken and the estate administration is completed.

 If Person A only held assets in joint names with Person B these assets must be transferred from joint ownership to sole ownership.
 For bank accounts and other financial institutions this should be a relatively simple process of supplying the death certificate and will to the institution and having the deceased’s name removed, leaving only the sole surviving owner.
 It is a similar process with property; HM land registry must be informed so that they can update their ownership records for the property to correctly show it is now owned by one person.